 File an accident claim with your own insurance company

-Many accident victims choose to file an accident claim with their own insurance company in South Dakota, even if the other driver was at fault.
+Many accident victims choose to file an accident claim with their own insurance company, even if the other driver was at fault.
 Known as a first-party claim, this approach sounds simple.
 But it can be very complicated in many circumstances.

 In particular, your own insurance company might not have your best interests at heart.
 This is especially true if you were involved in a hit-and-run accident or an accident involving a driver without car insurance.
 In such cases, your own insurance company would be responsible for compensating you for your crash.